gradle/gradle/subprojects/docs/src/docs/release/notes.md

 See the [matrix of supported core plugins](userguide/configuration_cache.html#config_cache:plugins:core) in the user manual.

+## New features and usability improvements

+### Implicit imports

+This version of Gradle allows you to use the `@Inject` annotation without explicitly importing it into your build scripts the same way it works for other Gradle API classes.

 ## Security Improvements

 ### Outdated TLS versions are no longer enabled by default